GeoscienceAustralia/portal-core/README.md

 At anytime, you can request that your work be peer-reviewed and integrated by sending a pull request to merge your feature branch into `master-ga`.
-Do not merge other people's work into your feature branches.
-Do not keep your feature branches up-to-date with upstream by merging, rebase instead.
-Unrelated commits in your feature branches will make your work harder to merge in isolation into `AuScope/portal-core`.
+Do not merge other people's work into your feature branch.
+Unrelated commits in your feature branch will make your work harder to merge in isolation into `AuScope/portal-core`.

 When your feature is complete, integrated and tested, send a pull request to `AuScope/portal-core#master`.
+You may need to merge in changes from `AuScope/portal-core#master to resolve any conflicts locally before sending a pull request.
 Eventually, your changes will arrive back into our `master` branch when someone updates it and become part of our subsequent work.